Expert Witness Registry

 Over the last decade, the Judicial and Ethics Committee has refined AUA's expert witness policy to provide careful review of cases brought to the Committee's attention by concerned members.
 These reviews have permitted the AUA Board of Directors to impose sanctions where appropriate, in support of the expert witness policy.
 However, this retrospective approach does little to protect AUA members against the burdens of future malpractice cases.
 In virtually every state, statistics show that as many as 90% of malpractice cases are concluded in favor of defendants.
-Despite these outcomes, many urologists nevertheless complain justifiably about disruption of their practices for participation in time-consuming and tedious malpractice litigation destined to end in their favor.
+Despite these outcomes, many urologists nevertheless complain justifiably about the disruption of their practices for participation in time-consuming and tedious malpractice litigation destined to end in their favor.

 Responsible attorneys share a common interest with physicians to secure objectively sound expert opinions in all cases.
 No attorney is interested in taking on (and financing) a case which results in the plaintiff losing because the initial expert opinion failed to hold up in court.
-Physicians continually lament the malpractice situation, but routinely decline to review plaintiff cases - with a result that these cases are accepted for review by "hired guns" willing to support almost any claim.
+Physicians continually lament the malpractice situation but routinely decline to review plaintiff cases - with a result that these cases are accepted for review by "hired guns" willing to support almost any claim.
 By not participating in the review process, competent physicians may thus contribute to the situation about which they complain.

 Join the Registry